-All students are encouraged to participate in the athletic/academic programs.
+All students are encouraged to participate in the athletic/academic programs and are eligible to participate while enrolled in the Northfield District.
+Please note that MN High School League eligibility requirements do apply.
 Please access the Activities Office Website here for more information.